-Nailing down the Genetic and Immunological Basis for Psoriatic DiseaseMcGonagle D. · Palmou Fontana N.c · Tan A.L. · Benjamin M.
+Nailing down the Genetic and Immunological Basis for Psoriatic DiseaseMcGonagle D.a · Palmou Fontana N.c · Tan A.L.a · Benjamin M.b

 aSection of Musculoskeletal Disease, Leeds Institute of Molecular Medicine, University of Leeds and Chapel Allerton Hospital, Leeds, and bSchool of Biosciences, Cardiff University, Cardiff, UK; cRheumatology Department, Complejo Hospitalario Universitario A Coruña, La Coruña, Spain